Foreign relations of Ivory Coast

 Throughout the Cold War, Ivory Coast's foreign policy was generally favorable toward the West.
 In particular, Félix Houphouët-Boigny kept relations with France that was among the closest between any African country and a former colonial power.
 The country became a member of the United Nations at independence in 1960 and participates in most of its specialized agencies.
 It is also an associate member of the European Union.
-In general, President Bédié initiated and maintained relations with many countries of the European Union and Asia.
-Ivory Coast maintains a wide variety of diplomatic contacts.